Cospectral graphs obtained by edge deletion: 1-walk regular graphs

-\end{lemma} \proof The result for adjacency matrix follows from Theorem~\ref{thm:1walkrechar}.
-The other cases follows from the fact a function in $M$ is also a function in $A$.
-In fact, assume $X$ is $d$-regular. then $f(L)=f(dI-A)$, $f(S)=f(dI+A)$, and $f(N)=f(I-\frac1d A)$.
+Furthermore, if $X'$ is a 1-walk regular graph that is cospectral to $X$, then the scalars $\alpha_f$, $\beta_f$, $\alpha_g$, and $\beta_g$ are the same for $X'$. \end{lemma} \proof The result for the adjacency matrix follows from Theorem~\ref{thm:1walkrechar}.
+The other cases follows from the fact that a function in $H$ is also a function in $A$.
+In fact, assume $X$ is $d$-regular, then $f(L)=f(dI-A)$, $f(S)=f(dI+A)$, and $f(N)=f(I-\frac1d A)$.
+Making use of Lemma~\ref{1walkregcomple}, the claim about $\bar H$ can be proved similarly.
+The result about $X'$ follows by further applying Lemma~\ref{lem:cosp1walkreg}.